Scientific name: Centaurea solstitialis

 What Are Its Characteristics?

-• Grows to be 18-36 inches tall, with a deep taproot.
+• Grows to be 18-36 inches tall and has a deep, woody root.

 • Has alternate leaves with bases extending downward, producing a winged effect.